Skip to main content

 Make Your Mark

-Usually, a signature is simply someone's name written in a stylized fashion.
-However, that is not really necessary.
-All that needs to be there is some mark that represents you.
-It can be -- as many signatures end up -- a series of squiggles, a picture, or historically, even the traditional "X" for people who couldn't read and write.
-As long as it adequately records the intent of the parties involved in a contractual agreement, it's considered a valid signature.
+Usually, a signature is someone's name written and stylized.
+However, that is optional.
+All that needs to be is some mark that represents you.
+It can be a series of squiggles, a picture, or even the traditional "X" for people who can't read and write.
+As long as it records the intent of the parties involved in a contractual agreement, it's a valid signature.

-Usually this mark is made by a pen, but not necessarily.
-The signature can be made by anything that marks the paper.
-Pencil is not favored because it can smudge and be erased, but a signature made with a pencil is equally valid as a signature in pen.
-Signatures can also be made with stamps or with electronic means, since these are all different forms of writing implements.
+Usually, this mark is made by a pen, but not necessarily.
+Anything that marks the paper can be a signature.
+Pencil is not favored because it can smudge and be erased.
+But a signature made with a pencil is as valid as a signature in pen.
+Signatures can also be made with stamps or electronic means.
+This is because they are different forms of writing implements as long as authentication and security standards are met.

-If you are unable to sign the contract yourself, you can always give someone, called an "agent," the authority to sign on your behalf.
+If you cannot sign the contract yourself, you can give someone the authority to sign on your behalf.

 Electronic Signatures and the E-SIGN Act